pensopay/woocommerce-pensopay/README.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 5.0

 == Changelog ==
+= 7.1.4 =
+* Fix: Regression issue with setting save on 7.1.3

 = 7.1.3 =
 * Fix: Warning with PHP 8.3
 * Fix: Added support for REST API callbacks after WC 9 so Legacy is not needed